Transactive Energy System Deployment over Insecure Communication Links: Problem Statement

 Denote by $\mathcal{V}_s$ and $\mathcal{V}_d$ be the set of suppliers and the set of customers, respectively.
 Let $N_s=|\mathcal{V}_s|$, $N_d=|\mathcal{V}_d|$, and $\mathcal{V}\triangleq\mathcal{V}_s\cup\mathcal{V}_d$.
 In the remaining of the paper, when it is necessary to differentiate between suppliers and customers, we will use ``supplier $i\in\mathcal{V}_s$'' or ``customer $i\in\mathcal{V}_d$''.
 Otherwise, we will use ``agent $i\in\mathcal{V}$''.

-Given a resource price $\lambda$, each supplier $i\in\mathcal{V}_s$ aims to find an optimal supply that maximizes its profit, defined as the earning in energy selling minus the cost in energy generation.
+Given a market clearing price $\lambda$, each supplier $i\in\mathcal{V}_s$ aims to find an optimal supply that maximizes its profit, defined as the earning in energy selling minus the cost in energy generation.
 The profit optimization problem of supplier $i\in\mathcal{V}_s$ is formulated as

 where $p_i^s$ is its supply, $C_i:\mathbb{R}\to\mathbb{R}$ is its cost function, $\lambda$ is the resource price, and $\mathcal{L}_i^s$ is the feasible set of $p_i^s$.

 Given a resource price $\lambda$, each customer $i\in\mathcal{V}_d$ aims to find an optimal demand that maximizes its utility, defined as the benefit in energy usage minus the cost in energy purchasing.
 The utility optimization problem of customer $i\in\mathcal{V}_d$ is formulated as